-Unicorn is single-threaded, multi-processed.
-It cannot adjust the number of processes automatically based on traffic, and requires you to configure it by file or sending SIGNALS via script.
-The files that are accepted are unicorf.conf.rb or unicorn.conf.minimal.rb.
+Unicorn is single-threaded and multi-processed.
+It doesn't adjust the number of processes automatically based on traffic.
+You must use a unicorf.conf.rb or unicorn.conf.minimal.rb file, or a script, to configure this.

 • Example for unicorn.conf.rb: